Object Tracking¶

 Install Dependencies¶

-!pip install -q inference-gpu "supervision[assets]"
+!pip install -q inference-gpu "supervision"

 Download a Video Asset¶

 Now that we have our environment setup, lets download a video that we can detect objects in.
 Supervision comes with a great utility to help us hit the ground running.
 We can use the below snippet to he video is save a video asset in our local directory.
-It can also be accessed with the variable path_to_video
+It can also be accessed with the variable path_to_video for additional application logic.

 from supervision.assets import download_assets, VideoAssets